Academic Regulations and Policies

 While the Academic Senate encourages faculty to adopt plus/minus grading, individual faculty members are free to assign grades that they believe best reflect the performance of their students.
 Professors determine how they grade at the start of each semester.
 Students who have questions should ask their professors about which grading scale they will be using.

-For purposes of grading and transfer to other collegiate institutions, it is necessary for the student to obtain a “C” average.
-“A” “B” and “C” are passing grades, corresponding to excellent, good and satisfactory.
-A “D” earns credit but is insufficient to fulfill local general education, major, and certificate course requirements.
-“F” is failure.
-A grade of “I” (incomplete) will be given at the discretion of the instructor in cases of extenuating circumstances (see Extenuating Circumstances under Course Repetition in Course Policies for more information).
+- I grade (incomplete) will be given at the discretion of the instructor in cases of extenuating circumstances.
+See Extenuating Circumstances under Course Repetition in Course Policies for more information.
 The student is entitled to all grade points upon satisfactory completion of assignments within one year.

-In any course of instruction for which grades are awarded, the instructor of the course will determine the grade to be awarded each student.
+In any course of instruction for which grades are awarded, the instructor of the course will determine the grade to be awarded to each student.
 The determination of the student’s grade will be final in the absence of mistake, fraud, bad faith, or incompetence.
 “Mistake” may include, but is not limited to, clerical errors and errors made by an instructor in calculating the student’s grade (Title 5 §55025).
 “Fraud“ may include, but is not limited to, inaccurate recording or changing a grade by any person who gains access to grade records without authorization.
-In the case of fraud, bad faith, or incompetence, the final determination concerning removal or change of grade will be made by Vice President of Academic Services.
+In the case of fraud, bad faith, or incompetence, the final determination concerning removal or change of grade will be made by the Vice President of Academic Services.

-If a grade must be changed due to an error in assigning a grade, error in withdrawing a student, inappropriate admission, etc., a “Petition for Modification of Student Records” must be completed.
+If a grade must be changed due to an error in assigning a grade, an error in withdrawing a student, inappropriate admission, etc., a “Petition for Modification of Student Records” must be completed.
 This form can be obtained from the Admissions and Records Office and must be completed by the instructor and approved by the Dean of Student Services.
 Procedures for modification of the student’s records will include expunging the incorrect grade from the record (Title 5 §55025d).

 This grade change procedure is intended to provide all parties with due process in the event of a disagreement or misunderstanding regarding classroom policies or grades.
-Students are encouraged to discuss informally any concerns they may have about class policies and course grades with their instructors before requesting more formal resolution of an issue.
+Students are encouraged to discuss informally any concerns they may have about class policies and course grades with their instructors before requesting a more formal resolution of an issue.

 If the concerns of the student cannot be resolved with the instructor, the student can ask for advice or assistance from the appropriate Division Chair and Area Dean.
 If still dissatisfied after meeting with the instructor and the Area Dean, the student may, within ten days following the meeting, file a grievance with the Vice President of Student Services.
 The detailed procedures for resolution at this level are found in AP 5530 - Student Rights and Grievance.
 If the grievance hearing is resolved in the student’s favor, a “Petition for Modification of Student Records” is completed and processed.

-Concerns about grades should be addressed as soon as possible in order to ensure availability of student and instructor records and to permit time for a formal appeal should one be necessary.
+Concerns about grades should be addressed as soon as possible to ensure the availability of student and instructor records and to permit time for a formal appeal should one be necessary.
 Any formal efforts to resolve a grade dispute must occur within one year after the student has received the grade.

-Grades: Final Examinations
+Final Examinations

 Final examinations of at least two hours are held in all subjects according to the schedule that is published by the Office of Academic Services each semester.
 Students who have three final examinations scheduled on the same day are entitled to have one final exam moved to another day by contacting the instructors at least two weeks before the start of the final exam week.

-Grades: Incompletes
+Incompletes (I)

-The “I” may be made up no later than one year following the end of the semester in which it was assigned.
+- The "I" may be made up no later than one year following the end of the semester in which it was assigned.
 The student should not re-enroll in the class.
-The “I” symbol shall not be used in calculating units attempted nor for grade points.
-Students may petition for a time extension if there are extenuating circumstances by submitting documentation to the Dean of Student Services.

 The following courses are graded on a Pass/No Pass basis:

-Grades: Report Delayed (RD)
+Report Delayed (RD)

 Academic Renewal